 The Department hosts the international Master Programme in Biomedicine, which started in 2010.
 The programme is intended as an extension of the Bachelors Programme in Biomedicine.
 Lina Thorvaldson, from the Department of Medical Cell Biology, is programme coordinator and Karin Nygren is the administrator for the programme.
 The courses in the first year are given by several different departments in the medical and pharmaceutical faculties.
 During the second year, the students can choose freely from other courses, and are able to specialize in their field of interest.
 They also complete a master's thesis in their chosen specialty.
 The most popular option for the second year is the Clinical Drug Development course.
-It is also common for students to do independent laboratory projects during this period.
+It is also common for students to do independent laboratory projects during this period or to do a 45 credit thesis, starting already in the middle of the third semester.

-There is also an option of ending the programme after a year, when students may take a one-year master's degree that fulfils the requirements for Swedish post-graduate studies.
+There is also an option of ending the programme after a year, when students may take a oneyear master's degree that fulfils the requirements for Swedish post-graduate studies.

 The Master in Biomedicine is dimensioned for 30 students.
 The number of admitted students has varied slightly, but the most variation has been in the number of fee-paying students (between one and thirteen).
 Twenty-nine each year in 2012, 2013 and 2014.
-In 2015, only 17 non-paying students were accepted, partly because of an increase in the number of accepted fee-paying students Between two and five students each year choose to finish with a one-year master.
+In 2015, only 17 non-paying students were accepted, partly because of an increase in the number of accepted fee-paying students.
+In 2016, the number rose to 21 non-paying students.
+Between two and five students each year choose to finish with a one-year master.
 Among the students who study two years, almost all finish the programme on time and we have very few students who drop out (one or two each year).

-Of the students that have graduated from the programme so far, many have begun post-graduate studies or have been employed within life science or drug development.
+Of the students that have graduated from the programme, many have begun post-graduate studies or have been employed within life science or drug development.

 The courses in the programme are also listed as independent courses taught in English and students that are not enrolled in the master programme may be registered for these courses.
 Our department contributes with two courses; Advanced Neuroscience (15 credits) given by the Physiology unit and Preparation for Research with Focus on New Drug Targets (15 credits) given by the Functional Pharmacology unit.
-Other courses in the first year are Homeostasis and Endocrine Disorders with a Focus on Major Diseases (15 credits) from the Department of Medical Cell Biology, and Drug Discovery and Development (7.5 credits) and Computational Medicinal Chemistry (7.5 credits) from the Department of Medicinal Chemistry.
-The students also have the option to study Immunology (15 credits), given by the Biology Education Centre, instead of the two 7,5 credit courses.
+Other courses in the first year are Homeostasis and Endocrine Disorders with a Focus on Major Diseases (15 credits) from the Department of Medical Cell Biology, and Drug Discovery and Development (7.5 credits) and Computational Medicinal Chemistry (7.5 credits) from the Department of Medical Cell Biology the option to study Immunology (15 credits), given by the Biology Education Centre, instead of the two 7,5 credit courses.
 The Department of Neuroscience also coordinates the Master Thesis projects.